Technologicat/unpythonic/README.md

 BSD.

-Dynamic scoping based on [StackOverflow answer by Jason Orendorff (2010)], used under CC-BY-SA.
+Dynamic scoping based on [StackOverflow answer by Jason Orendorff (2010)](https://stackoverflow.com/questions/2001138/how-to-create-dynamical-scoped-variables-in-python), used under CC-BY-SA.

+Core idea of `lispylet` based on [StackOverflow answer by divs1210 (2017)](https://stackoverflow.com/a/44737147), used under the MIT license.